-This is a must have tool for every WordPress blog owner and the better part of it is that – this tool is FREE.
+This is a must-have tool for every WordPress blog owner, and the best part of it is that – this tool is FREE.

-Yoast SEO plugin will let you know while writing your content if everything is well set-up.
-If there is something wrong with your on-page seo optimization, you’ll see a notification like color indicating where the problem is.
+Yoast SEO plugin will let you know if your content is SEO optimized.
+And if there is something wrong with your on-page SEO, you’ll see a notification like color indicating where the problem is.

-First, if things look good, you should see all fields in the image circled red turn “Green”.
-Then, to further explore your on-page analysis……click on the tab titled “Page analysis” and you’ll have all the details of your current page to read.
+First, if things look good, you should see all the fields in the image circled red turn “Green.”
+Then, to further explore your on-page analysis, click on the tab titled “Page analysis.”
+You’ll have all the details of your current page to read.

-Though, not every aspect covers in this post you’ll have the benefits to evaluate with Yoast SEO plugin.
+Though not every aspect covers this post, you’ll have the benefits to evaluate with the Yoast SEO plugin.
 But you have the luxury of measuring your content on-page optimization progress with this SEO tool.

 2. Google Keyword Planner.

 Keyword research and popularity contest is still the base of content marketing.
-With Google keyword planner you can search for keywords with better ROI, add group ideas, determine the performance of each keyword in the market, and create new keyword list.
+With Google keyword planner, you can search for keywords with better ROI, Ad group ideas, determine the performance of each keyword in the market, and create a new keyword list.

 For more on how to use keyword planner, take this short 3 minutes video.